skym97/watch_more_movies/docs/tutorials/get_a_recommendation.md

 layout: page
 ---

-# GET (or find) a movie
+# GET (or find) a Recommendation

 ## Introduction

-In this tutorial, you will learn how to retrieve a movie from the Movies database using a GET request based on the movie's name.
+In this tutorial, you will learn how to retrieve a movie from the movies database using a GET request based on the movie's name.
 This operation allows you to access specific movie details by querying with the movie's name.

 ## Step-by-Step Guide